laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 ![Rider Dev Container Debugging](/images/2025/dotnet-aspire_jetbrains-rider-debugging.png)

-Truely, amazing! 🤩
+Truly amazing! 🤩

 {% alert warning %}
 We used the **From Local Project** option to create the Dev Container.
 We are using it for testing.
-When you are all set, you will prefer from **VCS Project** for performance reasons.
-In that case the source code would be cloned in the container and not mounted from the host.
+When you are all set, you will prefer **from VCS Project** for performance reasons.
+In that case, the source code would be cloned in the container and not mounted from the host.
 And this makes the development experience much faster.
 {% endalert %}

 # Conclusion